KDAB/KDBindings/docs/api/mkdocs/docs/getting-started/signals-slots.md

 They are templated over the types of values they emit, which may be of any type.

 Slots can be connected to such a Signal by simply calling `connect(...)` on the Signal object.
-To emit the object, call `emit(...)` and pass the arguments the Signal emits.
+To emit the Signal, call `emit(...)` and pass the arguments the Signal emits.

 ### Minimal example
 ``` cpp